 So when the Indians turn up he has a plan ready.
 He knows there’s a chance they’ll kill him, so he’ll offer them one of the horses and hope that does them.
 His plan works.

-BATTLE IN THE HOMESMAN
+BIG STRUGGLE IN THE HOMESMAN

 This story follows mythic structure.
 A character leaves home (however temporary in George’s case), embarks upon a lengthy journey, fights various characters and in the end returns ‘home’ (which may or may not be his actual home).
 (Mythic journeys almost always feature male characters.)
 He’s a changed man, but has he had a character arc that’ll help him lead a better life?
 Well, no. In this regard, The Homesman is very much like The Wrestler, Hud and Lonesome Dove.
 These men fail to learn from their lived experiences and that is their tragedy.